aaronstevenwhite/arcweight/docs/core-concepts/fsts.md

 # Finite State Transducers

 Finite State Transducers (FSTs) represent a fundamental computational model in theoretical computer science and natural language processing {{#cite mohri1997finite}}.
-This chapter provides a comprehensive mathematical foundation for understanding FSTs, their weighted extensions, and their role in rational transduction theory, building upon the seminal work of {{#cite elgot1965relations}} and subsequent developments in weighted automata theory.
+This chapter provides a mathematical foundation for understanding FSTs, their weighted extensions, and their role in rational transduction theory, building upon the work of {{#cite elgot1965relations}} and subsequent developments in weighted automata theory.

 ## Mathematical Foundations

-### Finite State Automata: The Foundation
+### Finite State Automata

 Before examining transducers, we establish the mathematical framework through finite state automata.
-A **Finite State Automaton** (FSA) provides the structural foundation upon which all transducer theory is built.
+A **Finite State Automaton** (FSA) provides the structural foundation for transducer theory.

 **Definition 1.1**: A finite state automaton is a 5-tuple \\(M = \langle Q, \Sigma, \delta, q_0, F \rangle\\) where:
 - \\(Q\\) is a finite set of states